mdn/kuma/docs/tests-ui.rst

 In the virtual environment run::

-   $ py.test -m "not login" tests/functional/ --driver Chrome --driver-path /path/to/chromedriver
+   $ py.test -m "not login and not maintenance_mode" tests/functional/ --driver Chrome --driver-path /path/to/chromedriver

 You will be prompted "Do you want the application 'python' to accept incoming network connections?"
 The tests seem to run fine no matter how you answer.